Vulnerable Democrats feel inflation squeeze and call for more White House action - KTVZ

 American consumers are feeling the squeeze from inflation — as are Senate Democrats facing voters in nine months.

-The Senate’s most vulnerable Democrats are all calling on the Biden administration to do more to address the pain consumers are feeling from the cost of rising goods — and taking steps themselves to show they are in tune with the pain voters are feeling, whether it’s on the price of gasoline or groceries.
+The Senate’s most vulnerable Democrats are all calling on the Biden administration to do more to address the pain consumers are feeling from the cost of rising goods — and taking steps themselves to show they are in tune with voters’ concerns, whether it’s on the price of gasoline or groceries.

 And very few of them say President Joe Biden is doing enough to deal with the fastest pace of inflation in four decades.